 Keuren-Jensen and Cline (2006) Visual experience regulates metabotropic glutamate receptor-mediated plasticity of AMPA receptor synaptic transmission by homer1a induction.
 J Neurosci 26 7575 PMID: 16855085

 Do you know of a great paper that uses LY 367385 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area